 — Charlie Lee [LTC⚡] (@SatoshiLite) December 11, 2017

-It’s also important to mention Roger Ver’s good relationship with Jihan Wu.
-The Chinese businessman is the founder of Bitmain, which is the leading manufacturer of ASIC mining devices.
-Bitmain has been a key supporter of Bitcoin Cash and held over one million BCH coins.
-Bitmain plays also an important part in Bitcoin Cash mining.
+It’s also important to mention Roger Ver’s relationship with Jihan Wu.
+The Chinese businessman is the founder of Bitmain, the leading manufacturer of ASIC mining devices.
+Bitmain has been a key supporter of Bitcoin Cash and once held more than a million BCH coins.

 At first, the Bitcoin Cash project was united against Bitcoin.
-But gradually, debates inside the group started to get heated before the first birthday.
-Arguments over the project development split the team eventually into two groups: Bitcoin ABC and Bitcoin SV.
+But gradually, debates inside the group started to get heated.
+This happened even before the first birthday.
+Arguments over the project development split the team into two groups: Bitcoin ABC and Bitcoin SV.

 The name Bitcoin ABC comes from the Bitcoin Cash software run by the nodes.
-This group was led by Roger Ver and it had also support from previously mentioned Bitmain founder, Jihan Wu.
+This group was led by Roger Ver.
+It had also support from previously mentioned Bitmain founder, Jihan Wu.

 Bitcoin SV group was led by Craig S. Wright, who is probably an even more controversial figure than Roger Ver.
-For example, Wright has publicly stated that he is Satoshi Nakamoto, the creator of Bitcoin.
-This is where the Bitcoin SV name comes from as well.
-SV stands for Satoshi’s Vision.
+For example, Wright has publicly stated that he is Satoshi Nakamoto.
+This is where the Bitcoin SV name comes from as well (Satoshi’s Vision).

 BSV received strong support from billionaire Calvin Ayre, who owns the CoinGeek website.

 Check the video below, which explains the Bitcoin Cash war.
-It’s done in early November, one week before the blockchain-splitting hard fork.
+It’s done in November 2018, one week before the blockchain-splitting hard fork.

 The Bitcoin Cash war was, ironically, an argument over the block size.
-Exactly the same reason that had split the Bitcoin camp one year earlier.
 This time it was Roger Ver, who wanted to keep the block size as it was.
-Bitcoin SV people wanted to increase it eventually to 1 gigabyte.
+Bitcoin SV people wanted to increase it further, even up to one gigabyte.
 You can read more details about the debate from this article.